-First it was explorers charting new territories and long stay religious missionaries, now it’s travellers and volunteers.
+First, it was explorers charting new territories and long stay religious missionaries, now it’s travelers and volunteers.

 Thousands of people are every year heading off every year to volunteer abroad in Africa to spend a week or two or many months on a fulfilling project on this vast continent.